joaobalsini/mmo_game/README.md

 A genserver that keeps state of the hero's state `name`, `position` and `dead` (if here is dead or alive).
 There is no supervisor, but it is implemented manually.
 Whenever a hero is needed, if his name exists on the GameServer `heroes` list but the process doesn't, we restart the hero genserver.

+## Reseting the state

+For now, only a server restart will remove the heroes.
+The live version on heroku has some limitations, it will restart automatically when idle for some time.